zokradonh/ecogameserver/README.md

 =============

-A docker image for the ECO game. (http://www.strangeloopgames.com/eco/) You need an ECO license to run this server.
+A docker image for the ECO game. (http://www.strangeloopgames.com/eco/) You need an ECO license to run an ECO server.
+Your normal client license is enough.

 To start server
 ```